edouardp/py_ioc/README.md

 To by __pythonic__, meaning that the implementation is as simple and direct as is reasonable, and that there is as little "magic" as possible.
-It also means that only that parts of IOC/DI that meake sense in Python are implemented, and none of the patterns that are nessessary purely because of being implmented in static languages like Java or C#.
+It also means that only those parts of IOC/DI that make sense in Python are implemented, and none of the parts that are nessessary purely because of being implmented in static languages like Java or C#.

 To be __useful__, in that it can be used to solve real world problems.